asteasolutions/zod-to-openapi/README.md

 - `ZodRecord`
 - `ZodUnknown`

+Extending an instance of `ZodObject` is also supported and results in an OpenApi definition with `allOf`

 ### Unsupported types

 In case you try to create an OpenAPI schema from a zod schema that is not one of the aforementioned types then you'd receive an `UnknownZodTypeError`.